-Sorry, it seems, as usual, we have become a little side-tracked; maybe just a little, though, we’re still on the main road.
+Sorry, it seems, as usual, I've become a little side-tracked; maybe just a little, though, we’re still on the main road.

 Where I’m headed here is that I don’t subscribe to the conventional thought around the story of the patient we read about in the beginning.

 Convention explains his experience using either known and scientifically proven research, layman’s observations, or mystical and unknown ideas which we ‘feel’ are at play in the universe:

 “His brain chemistry is faulty.
 Maybe he was dropped on his head as a baby; or maybe he snorted too much snow, who knows, he’s always been a bit unstable.

 But now he’s seeing things…probably needs to be institutionalized.”

 “He has issues…has since a kid.
 I know his daddy beat them around a bit.
 His mother committed suicide when he was eleven".

 “He should turn to God, all those years in his youth hanging out with those heavy metals kids…the devil has got him.
 What do you expect if you invite demons and ghosts into your life?”